newrelic/newrelic-agent-init-container/README.md

 ## Local Testing

-Under the `tests/` folder, there is a Makefile for local building and testing of initcontainer images.
+Under the `tests/` folder, there is a Makefile for local building and testing of init container images.

 ### Prerequisites